 2. Soap Cap with Bleach and Developer

-Personally, I use this to freshen up my bleached hair after touching up my roots or to freshen it up in between applications.
+I use it to freshen up my bleached hair after touching up my roots or even just to freshen up in between applications.
 It does a lot less damage than re-bleaching the hair over and over again.

 3. Soap Cap with Bleach, No Developer

 Yesterday, my co-worker tried to tone her hair with Redken 8T (Titanium), which is silver for those of you that don’t know.
-Her hair quickly turned silver.
-We used this method of soap cap to safely lift the color out of her hair.
+Well…her hair quickly turned silver.
+We used this method of soap cap to lift the color out of her hair safely.

 Now you know…